AdobeDocs/campaign.en/help/v7/production/using/database-cleanup-workflow.md

 >[!NOTE]
 >
->For more on the scheduler, refer to [this section](../../workflow/using/scheduler.md).
+>For more on the scheduler, refer to .

 By default, the **[!UICONTROL Database cleanup]** workflow is configured to start daily at 4AM.
 The scheduler lets you change the workflow triggering frequency.
 The following frequencies are available: